 During the early 1980s, when Central American civil wars led to an influx of Salvadorans and Guatemalans seeking refuge, advocacy groups successfully sued U.S. immigration authorities for using coercive tactics to compel detainees to sign paperwork agreeing to voluntary departure.

 Dora Castillo, a plaintiff in that case, testified that she had experienced “verbal abuse by the border patrol agents, demands for signatures on paper with no opportunity to read it, and threats that she would never see her children again if she refused to sign.”
-Family separations were being used as threat decades ago.
+Family separations were being used as a threat decades ago.
 Moreover, during the 1980s, despite the fact that Central Americans had come from countries where human rights abuses and political violence were rampant, U.S. officials regarded Salvadorans and Guatemalans as “economic migrants” who were undeserving of asylum, and, in 1984, granted only 3 percent of their cases.

 The newly announced policy regarding domestic violence and gang violence-based asylum claims continues this practice of defining the persecution that individuals actually experience as outside the boundaries of asylum protections.
 Meanwhile, “fast track” mass prosecutions of border crossers have compromised defendants’ due process protections, thus undermining the rule of law.